2 Control flow, structs, modules and types

 1 | 2 | 3 | 4 |

 Inside the while loop, we have an if statement that is constantly checking if the i variable is equal to 10.
-Since we are increasing the value of this i variable at each iteration of the while loop.
-At some point, this i variable will be equal to 10, and when it does, the if statement will execute the break expression, and, as a result, the execution of the while loop is stopped.
+Since we are incrementing the value of i at each iteration of the while loop, this i object will eventually be equal to 10, and when it is, the if statement will execute the break expression, and, as a result, the execution of the while loop is stopped.

-Notice the expect() function from the Zig standard library after the while loop.
+Notice the use of the expect() function from the Zig Standard Library after the while loop.
 This expect() function is an “assert” type of function.
 This function checks if the logical test provided is equal to true.
-If this logical test is false, the function raises an assertion error.
-But it is equal to true, then, the function will do nothing.
+If so, the function do nothing.
+Otherwise (i.e. the logical test is equal to false), the function raises an assertion error.

 var i: usize = 0;